-Prince Harry & Meghan Markle's Video For National Voter Registration Day Is On Point
+Harry & Meghan Released A Video For Voter Registration Day That You Need To See

 Prince Harry and Meghan Markle are continuing their journey to encourage everyone to vote.
 While Harry isn't able to cast his ballot in the United States presidential election, Meghan is getting ready to have her voice heard when she heads to the ballots on Nov.
 3. Neither is holding back when it comes to being outspoken about the importance of exercising your right to vote, if you're able.
 Prince Harry and Meghan Markle's video for National Voter Registration Day says exactly what needed to be said.